5.1.3. Method of solution

 • conversion from power to flux (important for reactor applications),

-• interpolation of pregenerated sets of transition matrices.
+• interpolation of pregenerated sets of transition matrices, and

 5.1.3.1.1.
 Generation of Problem-dependent Transition Matrix